-Boutte resident Melvyn Duplantis, another member of the class of 2012, said he was impressed by the skills that officers bring to the streets.
+Boutte resident Melvyn Duplantis, another member of a previous class, said he was impressed by the skills that officers bring to the streets.
 "What impressed me is the training and the re-training that the officers have to do to keep themselves up to date," said Duplantis, a retired Union Carbide employee who took the course with his wife Sandra.
 "I think every Joe Citizen should know what police do," he said.